Stargate Project (U.S. Army unit): 1990s

 In 1991, most of the contracting for the program was transferred from SRI to Science Applications International Corporation (SAIC), with Edwin May controlling 70% of the contractor funds and 85% of the data.
-Its security was altered from Special Access Program (SAP) to Limited Dissemination (LIMDIS), and it was given its final name, STARGATE.
+Its security classification was altered from Special Access Program (SAP) to Limited Dissemination (LIMDIS), and it was given its final name, STARGATE.

 Closure (1995)

 In 1995, the defense appropriations bill directed that the program be transferred from DIA to CIA oversight.
 The CIA commissioned a report by the American Institutes for Research (AIR) that found that remote viewing had not been proved to work by a psychic mechanism, and said it had not been used operationally.
 The CIA subsequently cancelled and declassified the program.

 In 1995 the project was transferred to the CIA and a retrospective evaluation of the results was done.
 The appointed panel consisted primarily of Jessica Utts, Meena Shah and Ray Hyman.
 Utts and Hyman were appointed because, in addition to their extensive scientific credentials, they represented both sides of the paranormal controversy, although the AIR considered both of them 'fair and open-minded scientists'.
 Hyman had produced an unflattering report on Uri Geller and SRI for the government two decades earlier, but the psychologist David Marks found Utts' appointment to the review panel "puzzling" given that she had published papers with Edwin May, one of the main researchers on the Stargate Project, considering this joint research likely to make her "less than [im]partial".

 A report by Utts claimed the results were evidence of psychic functioning; however, Hyman in his report argued Utts's conclusion that ESP had been proven to exist, especially precognition, was premature and the findings had not been independently replicated.
 Hyman came to the conclusion:

 Psychologists, such as myself, who study subjective validation find nothing striking or surprising in the reported matching of reports against targets in the Stargate data.
 The overwhelming amount of data generated by the viewers is vague, general, and way off target.
 The few apparent hits are just what we would expect if nothing other than reasonable guessing and subjective validation are operating.